The Academic Program

 A student who wishes to present summer school work for credit must obtain advance approval of her plans from her dean and must submit an official transcript to the registrar.
 No credit is given for a course graded below 2.0 or C (C- grades are not acceptable).
 Credit is calculated as closely as possible on an hour-for-hour basis.
 A total of no more than four units earned in summer school may be counted toward the degree; of these, no more than two units may be earned in any one summer.

-Students may receive no more than four units of transfer credit for courses taken prior to graduation from secondary school, provided that these courses were not counted toward secondary school graduation requirements.
+Students may receive up to four units of transfer credit for courses taken prior to graduation from secondary school, provided that these courses were taught at the college and not at the high school and were not counted toward secondary school graduation requirements.
 These courses may include those taken at a community college.
 In all other respects, requests for transfer credit for work done prior to secondary school graduation are subject to the same provisions, procedures and limits as all other requests for transfer credit.

 Every student who leaves Bryn Mawr prior to graduation must see her dean and complete a Notice of Departure.
 For a student departing during the academic year, some fees may be refundable.
-The specific dates of the refund schedule are published annually and are available in the Office of the Comptroller.
-For resident students, the date of departure is the date on which keys are returned to the Office of Public Safety.
+The specific dates of the refund schedule are published annually and are available in the Comptroller’s Office.
+For resident students, the date of departure is the date on which keys are returned to the Public Safety Office.
 The comptroller does not calculate a refund until notice is received that keys have been returned.